BRCA mutation: Surgery

-For comparison, women in the general population have an 84% chance of living to age 70.
+For comparison, women in the general population have an 84% chance of surviving to age 70.

 Research has looked into the effects of risk-reducing surgery on the psychological and social wellbeing of women with a BRCA mutation.
-Due to limited evidence, a 2019 meta analysis was unable to draw conclusions on whether interventions can help with the psychological effects of surgery in female BRCA carriers.
+Due to limited evidence, a 2019 meta-analysis was unable to conclude whether interventions can help with the psychological effects of surgery in female BRCA carriers.
 More research is needed to conclude how best to support women who choose surgery.

 Mastectomy

 In a woman who has not developed breast cancer, removing the breasts may reduce her risk of ever being diagnosed with breast cancer by 90%, to a level that is approximately half the average woman's risk.

 Bilateral mastectomy is the removal of both breasts by a breast surgeon.
 The modified radical mastectomy is only used in women diagnosed with invasive breast cancer.
 Techniques for prophylactic mastectomies include: